Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 Cancer

 We know that you may find it confusing to think about how your body reacts to alcohol and drugs.
 Our board-certified physician in Family Medicine wants to ensure you have the information you need to make good decisions.
-Our experienced staff of expert health care providers places your welfare as the top priority.
+Our experienced staff of expert healthcare providers places your welfare as the top priority.
 We can assist you through any issues concerning Levaquin and alcohol, levofloxacin and alcohol, or any other treatment matters.

 The antibiotics you take can achieve the effect you need by traveling through your bloodstream to the site of the infection.
-Then it makes the changes you need.
+Then, it makes the changes you need.
 The effects of medication become less as your body processes and eliminate them.
 An antibiotic’s effect when it reaches the infection depends on retaining its healing availability.
 Unfortunately, alcohol can change its availability.
 It competes with the drug for processing and can make the drug more likely to produce side effects.

 About 70 percent of American adults drink alcohol at least once in a while, and research suggests that 10 percent drink daily.
 About twice as many men as women have had at least one adverse life event related to alcohol.
 An event may not amount to more than an argument with a family member, but many results in more serious outcomes.